-As part of the monthly Downtown Art Walk event, a reception will be held
+As part of the monthly Downtown Art Walk, a reception will be held

-on Thursday, March 14th from 6-8 pm in the gallery of the Fine Arts Building at 811 W. 7th Street in Downtown Los Angeles.
-Join us for Live Jazz by Granville "Danny" Young, and tasty flavors from a local Brazilian favorite, Wood Spoon.
-The artists will be in attendance.
+on Thursday, June 13th from 6-8 pm in the gallery of the Fine Arts Building at 811 W. 7th Street in Downtown Los Angeles.
+Join us for Live Jazz by Granville "Danny" Young

-Artist Reception: Thursday, March 14th 6-8pm (Downtown Art Walk)
+Art Reception: Thursday, June 13th 6-8pm (Downtown Art Walk)

-The Fine Arts Building - a historic cultural monument
+The Fine Arts Building - Historic Cultural Monument

 811 W. 7th Street, Los Angeles, CA, 90017